nslonge/dl_clf/README.md

 # dl_clf
 Automatic dialect classification system for American English.

-Classifiers speakers into one of five dialect regions:
+Records user pronouncing 25 words, then classifies their dialect into one of five dialect regions:

 1. Middle Atlantic
 2. New England